akash9936/StockNews/README.md

 dev: cron run with local and stop duplicate data
 devV1: Run process and exit the code
-devV2: Run cron without blocking history send message to telegram every time from dev -> devubu: Deploy in ubuntu machine
+devV2: Run cron without blocking history send message to telegram every time
+devubu: Deploy in ubuntu machine with disabled cron for screen only market insight is running
+devunuV1: Deploy with mongoDB Capability

 ## prod deployment for ubuntu machine